 - Diversion clients are referred to the program from District Court in lieu of a sentence to prison, thus the “diversion” title, as they diverted from prison to this program.

-Transition offenders are referred to the program from the State Department of Corrections after completing some of their sentence in prison.
+- Transition clients are referred to the program from the State Department of Corrections after completing some of their sentence in prison.
 Community Corrections also has good outcomes when compared to prisons, with an approximate 25% recidivism rate statewide, which is much better than prison outcomes.
-Client who perform well in Community Corrections are transitioned to a Non-Residential program, in which their monitoring continues in the community.
-If they perform poorly and violate program condition, they may be regressed to jail and prison.

 Clients who perform well in Community Corrections are transitioned to a Non-Residential program, in which their monitoring continues in the community.
 If they perform poorly and violate program conditions, they may be removed from the program and sent back to court for resentencing.